 - 1. Prohibit your abuser from threatening to commit or committing further acts of domestic violence, stalking or harassment. - 2.
 Prohibit your abuser from telephoning, contacting, or otherwise communicating with you, directly or indirectly. - 3.
-Remove and exclude your abuser from your residence, regardless of ownership of the residence. - Order your abuser to stay away from your residence, school, place of employment, or any other specified place that you or another designated household member go to be safe. - 5.
-Prohibit your abuser from using or entering your vehicle or a vehicle you occupy.
+Remove and exclude your abuser from your residence, regardless of ownership of the residence. - 4.
+Order your abuser to stay away from your residence, school, place of employment, or any other specified place that you or another designated household member go to be safe.

-- 6. Prohibit your abuser from using or possessing a deadly weapon. - 7.
+- 5. Prohibit your abuser from using or entering your vehicle or a vehicle you occupy. - 6.
+Prohibit your abuser from using or possessing a deadly weapon. - 7.
 Direct your abuser to surrender any firearm owned or possessed by that person if the court finds they were in the actual possession of or used a firearm while the abuse was occurring. - 8.
-Request a peace officer to accompany you to your residence to ensure your safe possession of the residence, vehicle, or other items, including a pet (regardless of ownership), or to ensure your safe removal of personal items from the residence. - 9.
-Give you temporary custody of a minor child and arrange for visitation with a minor child if the safety of the child and the petitioner can be protected. - 10.
-Grant you possession and use of a vehicle and other essential personal items including a pet, regardless of the ownership of those items.
+Request a peace officer to accompany you to your residence to assure your safe possession of the residence, vehicle, or other items, including a pet (regardless of ownership), or to ensure your safe removal of personal items from the residence. - 9.
+Give you temporary custody of a minor child and arrange for visitation with a minor child if the safety of the child and the petitioner can be protected.

-- 11. Prohibit your abuser from consuming controlled substances. - 12.
-Require your abuser to pay support for you or a minor child or a pet in your care. - 13.
-Require your abuser to reimburse you for your expenses caused by domestic violence, including medical bills, counseling, shelter and repair or replacement of damaged property. - 14.
-Require your abuser to pay for any costs and fees incurred by filing a protective order. - 15.
-Order your abuser to participate in a Department of Corrections approved intervention program for batterers. - 16.
+- 10. Prohibit your abuser from consuming controlled substances - 11.
+Require your abuser to pay support for you or a minor child or a pet in your care. - 12.
+Require your abuser to reimburse you for your expenses caused by domestic violence, including medical bills, or for your costs in getting a protective order. - 13.
+Order your abuser to participate in a Department of Corrections approved intervention program for batterers. - 14.
 Order other relief the court determines to be necessary for your safety.

-Protective Orders
+\Protective Orders